ravicho/Vitis-Tutorials/docs/Bloom-Filter/experience-acceleration.md

 ## Run the C Application and Generate the Golden Result

-In this step, run the original C application with the number of documents as the argument and generate the golden output files for comparison purposes using the following commands.
+Run the original C application with the number of documents as the argument and generate the golden output files for comparison purposes using the following commands.

    ```
-   cd bloom/design/cpu_src/build
+   cd bloom-filter/design/cpu_src/build
    ./host cpu 100000
    ```